se-edu/se-book/documentation/guidelines/documentMinimally/what/outcomes.md

-* <span id="outcome-explain">:trophy: Able to explain documentation should be minimal yet sufficient :one:</span>
+:trophy: Can explain documentation should be minimal yet sufficient :one: